VPP Application Instructions for the

-Following approval, you will continue to meet and maintain the requirements of the elements.
+- Following approval, management will continue to meet and maintain the requirements of the elements.

 - VPP Orientation

-All employees, including newly hired employees, temporary employees, and contract/subcontractor employees, will have the VPP explained to them before they perform any work.
-This explanation will include employee rights under VPP and under the OSH Act or 29 CFR 1960.
+All employees at VPP applicant and approved sites, including newly hired employees and contractor/subcontractor employees, will have the VPP explained to them before they perform any work.
+This orientation will include employee rights under VPP and under the OSH Act or 29 CFR 1960.

 - Employee Access to Information

 Employees will have access to the results of self-inspections, accident investigations, and other safety and health management system data upon request.
 For a unionized workforce, this requirement may be met through employee representative access to these results.